-- Section Section Title - A. Policy Statement - B. Harassment, Intimidation, and Bullying Definition - C. Student Expectations - D. Consequences and Appropriate Remedial Actions - E. Harassment, Intimidation, and Bullying Reporting Procedure - F. Anti-Bullying Coordinator, Anti-Bullying Specialist, and School Safety Team(s) - G. Harassment, Intimidation, and Bullying Investigation - H. Range of Responses to an Incident of Harassment, Intimidation, or Bullying - I. Reprisal or Retaliation Prohibited - J. Consequences and Appropriate Remedial Action for False Accusation - K. Harassment, Intimidation, and Bullying Policy Publication and Dissemination - L. Harassment, Intimidation, and Bullying Training and Prevention Programs - M. Harassment, Intimidation, and Bullying Policy Reevaluation, Reassessment and Review - N. Reports to Board of Education and New Jersey Department of Education - O. School and District Grading Requirements - P. Reports to Law Enforcement - Q. Collective Bargaining Agreements and Individual Contracts
+- A. Policy Statement - B. Harassment, Intimidation, and Bullying Definition - C. Student Pupil Expectations - D. Consequences and Appropriate Remedial Actions - E. Harassment, Intimidation, and Bullying Off School Grounds - EF.
+Harassment, Intimidation, and Bullying Reporting Procedure - FG.
+Anti-Bullying Coordinator, Anti-Bullying Specialist, and School Safety Team(s) - GH.
+Harassment, Intimidation, and Bullying Investigation - HI.
+Range of Responses to an Incident of Harassment, Intimidation, and or Bullying - IJ.
+Reprisal or Retaliation Prohibited - JK.
+Consequences and Appropriate Remedial Action for False Accusation - KL.
+Harassment, Intimidation, and Bullying Policy Publication and Dissemination - LM.
+Harassment, Intimidation, and Bullying Training and Prevention Programs - MN.
+Harassment, Intimidation, and Bullying Policy Reevaluation, Reassessment and Review - NO. Reports to Board of Education and New Jersey Department of Education

+O. School and District Grading Requirements

+P. Reports to Law Enforcement

+- Q. Collective Bargaining Agreements and Individual Contracts

-- R. Students with Disabilities - A. Policy Statement
+- R. Students Pupils with Disabilities

+- A. Policy Statement

-The Board of Education prohibits acts of harassment, intimidation, or bullying of a student.
-A safe and civil environment in school is necessary for students to learn and achieve high academic standards.
-Harassment, intimidation, or bullying, like other disruptive or violent behaviors, is conduct that disrupts both a student's ability to learn and a school's ability to educate its students in a safe and disciplined environment.
-Since students learn by example, school administrators, faculty, staff and volunteers should be commended for demonstrating appropriate behavior, treating others with civility and respect, and refusing to tolerate harassment, intimidation, or bullying.
+The Board of Education prohibits acts of harassment, intimidation, or bullying of a student pupil.
+A safe and civil environment in school is necessary for students pupils to learn and achieve high academic standards.
+Harassment, intimidation, or bullying, like other disruptive or violent behaviors, is conduct that disrupts both a student's pupil's ability to learn and a school's ability to educate its students pupils in a safe and disciplined environment.
+Since students pupils learn by example, school administrators, faculty, staff and volunteers should be commended for demonstrating appropriate behavior, treating others with civility and respect, and refusing to tolerate harassment, intimidation, or bullying.

 For the purposes of this Policy, the term "parent," pursuant to N.J.A.C.
-6A:16-1.3, means the natural parent(s) or adoptive parent(s), legal guardian(s), foster parent(s), or parent surrogate(s) of a student.
-Where parents are separated or divorced, "parent" means the person or agency which has legal custody of the student, as well as the natural or adoptive parent(s) of the student, provided such parental rights have not been terminated by a court of appropriate jurisdiction.
+6A:16-1.3, means the natural parent(s) or adoptive parent(s), legal guardian(s), foster parent(s), or parent surrogate(s) of a student pupil.
+Where parents are separated or divorced, "parent" means the person or agency which has legal custody of the student pupil, as well as the natural or adoptive parent(s) of the student pupil, provided such parental rights have not been terminated by a court of appropriate jurisdiction.